-For a general overview of how compliance levels operate in the PCI world, check our previous article on compliance levels for merchants.
+For a general overview of how compliance levels operate in the PCI world, check my previous article on compliance levels for merchants.
 As with merchants, the PCI Security Standards Council doesn’t have anything to do with defining the service provider levels – that’s all handled by the individual card brands.
 Also as with merchants, there are significant differences between the card brands in how they define those levels.

 Service Providers are something of a special case in the PCI world, as almost by definition they are in business to provide service to multiple PCI compliant businesses.
 This presents a different risk profile compared to merchants, and so some different compliance and validation requirements.